Bill Gates left Microsoft board as it investigated relationship with an employee

-Microsoft co-founder Bill Gates reportedly stepped down from the company's board in 2020 as it investigated an alleged affair with an employee.Full Article
+Microsoft co-founder Bill Gates reportedly stepped down from the company's board in 2020 as it investigated a relationship with an employee.Full Article

 Bill Gates left Microsoft board as it investigated relationship with an employee